Forward Regression via Gram-Schmidt Orthogonalization for Ultra-High Dimensional Linear Models: Numerical Properties

-We randomly select \(n = 27\) (approximately one-third of the data) as the test set (\citet{wang2009forward}), using the remaining data for training.
-We then evaluate the average performance of the three original methods (GSFR, FR, and OGA) based on 1000 random experiments.
-The relevant parameters, such as \( K_n\) and the adjustment terms, are set to be the same as those used in the simulation.
-Since we cannot observe the true model in the real dataset, we assess the out-of-sample performance using the average selected model size and MSPE as the evaluation metrics, and use running time to evaluate computational efficiency.
+In this example, we evaluate the performance of our methods relative to other greedy approaches.
+Following \citet{zhang2008twostepproceduresvariableselection}, we randomly split the data into a training set of size 50 and a test set of size 165, so that \(p/n=20\) in the training stage, suitable for fitting the ultra-high dimensional regression model~(\ref{model}).
+Covariates are standardized using statistics computed from the training sample only.
+We evaluate the average performance of GSFR, PBFR, and OGA based on 200 random experiments.
+The parameter \( K_n \) is chosen as \( \left\lfloor 10 \left( \frac{n}{\log p_n} \right)^{1/2} \right\rfloor \), and the adjustment terms are set to be the same as those used in the simulation.
+We report the average selected model size and measure in-sample performance by the residual sum of squares (RSS).
+Out-of-sample performance is assessed using the mean squared prediction error (MSPE), and computational efficiency is evaluated in terms of running time.

-From the variable selection and the out-of-sample MSPE results of the riboflavin data in Table~\ref{tab:riboflavin}, we see that the model selected by GSFR achieves the best MSPE on the test set while maintaining a selection time comparable to OGA.
-OGA selects fewer variables on average, resulting in the worst prediction performance.
-FR, despite possibly missing a few relevant variables, performs {slightly} worse than GSFR in terms of MSPE and requires the longest computational time.
-GSFR requires less computational time, selects a moderate number of variables, and achieves better {out-of-sample} prediction performance, making it a suitable method for ultra-high dimensional variable selection.
+From the variable selection and the out-of-sample MSPE results of the meatspec data in Table~\ref{tab:Example 7}, we see that the model selected by GSFR achieves the best MSPE on the test set while maintaining a selection time comparable to OGA.
+OGA selects a single variable on average, resulting in the poorest prediction performance.
+PBFR selects more than four times as many variables as GSFR.
+Although its in-sample performance is strong, the resulting out-of-sample MSPE is larger than that of GSFR.
+In addition, PBFR requires the longest computational time among the methods considered.
+GSFR requires less computational time, selects a moderate number of variables, and achieves better out-of-sample prediction performance in the ultra-high dimensional setting.